Andrew-Rendler/CSPB-3308-Project---Crypto-Tracker/TESTING.md

 ### CryptoCompareAPIUnitTest

 ### Use case name
-  - Test Instantiation of CryptoCompareAPI
+  - Test CryptoCompareAPI Endpoints

 ### Description
-  - Tests Instantiation of CryptoCompareAPI
+  - Tests the CryptoCompareAPI functionality

 ### Test steps
   1. Create a new instance on CryptoCompareAPI2